cs3org/OCM-API/IETF-RFC.md

 # IANA Considerations
 This document has no IANA actions.

+# Security Considerations
+## Trust
+There are several areas that are not covered by this specification.
+Most importantly we do not provide a way of establishing trust between servers, even though some features of the protocol rely on trust, such as the `mfa-enforced` requirement.

+Trust needs to be established out of band, but there are some features of the protocol that _can_ be used to assist operators in establishing trust.
+For instance, invite flow can be used to establish that users know and have out of band connections with other users on an OCM server.

+Further more the Directory Service feature can be used to establish a trusted federation, where a central authority can be trusted to implement measures for auditing and adding only trusted servers into the discovery service.

+### httpsig
+It is recommended to use signed messages to verify that an OCM server is the server you expect it to be, and should be done unless you have a niche use case.

+## Legacy shared secrets
+The legacy format of an OCM Share Notification with shared secrets is only provided for backwards compatibility with existing implementations.
+Implementers SHOULD NOT use it and prefer short-lived tokens instead.

 # Appendix A: Multi Factor Authentication
 If a Receiving Server exposes the capability `enforce-mfa`, it indicates that it will try and comply with a MFA requirement set on a